gvwilson/sdxjs/data-table/index.md

 in which the values in each row are stored together in memory.
 This is sometimes also called <g key="heterogeneous">heterogeneous</g> storage because each "unit" of storage can contain values of different types.
-In JavaScript,
-we implement this as an array of objects
+We can implement this design in JavaScript using an array of objects, each of which has the same keys
 (<f key="data-table-storage-order"></f>).

 Another option is <g key="column_major">column-major</g> or <g key="homogeneous">homogeneous</g> order,